 Video-assisted thoracoscopic surgery (VATS) is a minimally invasive surgical technique used to diagnose and treat problems in your chest.

-During a video-assisted thoracoscopic surgery procedure, a tiny camera (thoracoscope) and surgical instruments are inserted into your chest through small incisions in your chest wall.
+During a VATS procedure, a tiny camera (thoracoscope) and surgical instruments are inserted into your chest through one or more small incisions in your chest wall.
 The thoracoscope transmits images of the inside of your chest onto a video monitor, guiding the surgeon in performing the procedure.

 Why it's done

-Surgeons use the video-assisted thoracoscopic surgery technique to perform a variety of operations, such as:
+Surgeons use the video-assisted thoracoscopic surgery technique to perform a variety of procedures, such as:

 - Biopsy to diagnose lung cancer, mesothelioma and other chest cancers